adkinsrs/dnd-campaign-stuff/house-rules.md

 ## Turn limit timer

 I will announce who's turn it is, and who is up next.
 When it is your turn, you have 1 minute to perform your action.
 Ideally you should already know what action you will perform and your target.
 I will be lenient if you need to clarify something (like weapon/skill abilities) with the DM, but please do not try to use this as a stall tactic to have more thinking time.
-If the minute passes and the action has not been performed, I will have your character perform a standard attack with your default weapon, if applicable.
+If the minute passes and the action has not been performed, I will have your character perform a dodge action, if applicable.
 Also I understand if an emergency happens that makes someone go AFK and we can work around this.

 ## One last thing..